Installing Veeam Backup for AWS Using CloudFormation Template

 You can install Veeam Backup for AWS in the production site — in the AWS account where resources that you plan to back up reside.
 It is recommended, however, that you use a separate AWS account for Veeam Backup for AWS installation.
 In this case, if a disaster strikes in the production site, you will still be able to access Veeam Backup for AWS and perform recovery operations.

-For more information on product editions, see Licensing.
+For more information on product editions, see Licensing of Standalone Backup Appliances.

 - Click Continue to Subscribe.